zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     ![Query result showing top grossing directors](images/sql-analytics-lab5-step6-substep2.png)

-## STEP 7 - Finding The Top 5 Directors Based On Revenue
+## Task 7: Finding The Top 5 Directors Based On Revenue

 1. The final part of this query is to add a filter so it only returns the top 5 directors in each quarter: